alams154/music-assistant-alexa-skill-prototype/README.md

 5. The service will be available at `http://localhost:5000` (or the port you set)
 6. Setup a reverse proxy for the Alexa skill endpoint
 7. Create a skill in the Alexa Developer Console pointing to your public HTTPS endpoint

+---

+See [LIMITATIONS.md](LIMITATIONS.md) for known limitations and future improvements.